siobhain/rpslsgame/README.md

 ### design choices font colors
 It a pretty simple game so I decided for very simple lines in presentation of this game,  I wanted to spend the majority of time and effort on javascript (js).
 I started with basic html/css layout with placeholder div/spans etc for the data js exchanges with the DOM I used gaudy colors in the development/test stage to make it easier to identify counters etc but all these removed once js finished & before final deployment.

+#### Fonts Icons & Colors
-I chose the google font Robtot for its clear lines and east of readability I chose small palette of pale colors so as not to distract user from the game.
+I chose the google font Roboto for its clear lines and east of readability I chose small palette of pale colors so as not to distract user from the game.

 INSERT PALETTE MOSS GREEN AND THE 2 YELLOWS BALCK AND WHITE AND ONE RED